 Did You know?

 Teens have access to restraining orders if they feel unsafe in their relationships, even if they go to school with their abusive partner.
 If you are age 13 or older, you have the right to file a restraining order without parental consent.
 You can call or visit Catalyst for more information, and for help with the process.
 We can also help advocate with your school, if necessary.

 Catalyst can work with you to create a safety plan at school, home, digitally, and more.
 Safety plans are tailored to your life and needs, to help you stay as safe as possible.
 You do not have to break up with your partner to create a safety plan, and we will never pressure you to do something you are not ready to do.
 To see an example safety plan, click here.

-"Although it's possible for people of all ages to experience abusive relationships, teens and young adults are often the most at risk.
-Studies show that 1/3 of teen relationships are abusive and that females ages 16-24 are at the highest risk for experiencing abuse in an intimate relationship.
+Sometimes it can be easy to frame intimate partner violence as an "adult" problem.
+In reality, teens and young adults are at the highest risk for experiencing abuse in their relationships.
+Studies show that 1/3 of teen relationships are abusive, and that women between the ages 16-24 are at the highest risk for experiencing abuse in an intimate relationship.
 Teen dating abuse can happen to anyone regardless of age, race, religion, socio-economic status, sexual orientation, gender identity, or physical ability.